clizzin/snapchat-filters-with-opentok-and-face-tracking/README.md

 ### Generate a Token

 Before we configure the application, we need to generate a token.
-On your project dashboard, under *Project Tools* (the same section where you created your session ID),
+On your project dashboard, under *Project Tools* (the same section where you created your session ID), enter the *SESSION ID* you just generated and click **Generate token**.

+Make a note of the *GENERATED TOKEN* for the next step.

 ### Configure Application

 Make a copy of `config.js.example` and save it as `config.js` (in the js directory) making sure to modify the values to those from your TokBox account.

-*API KEY*, *SECRET* and *SESSION ID* are all retreived above.
-If you are running the application locally using `npm start`, you will need a *BASE URL* of `http://127.0.0.1:8080`
+*API KEY*, *SESSION ID* and *TOKEN* are all created above.
+If you are running the application locally using `npm start`, you will need a *BASE URL* of `http://127.0.0.1:8080`.
+For something like Heroku, it's more like `https://app-name.herokuapp.com`.

+Your `config.js` will end up looking something like this.

 ```js
 (function closure(exports) {